Livonian Army¶

 - Northern Highlands Mountain Warfare School at Korven — specialist training for highland operations

-- Halenveld Irregular Warfare Centre at Halenstadt — the principal LDF doctrinal centre for Total Defence and irregular operations; one of the most respected institutions of its kind in Sierra
+- Halenveld Irregular Warfare Centre at Halenstadt — the principal LDF doctrinal centre for Total Defence and irregular operations

 - Army Doctrine Office